trinodb/trino/docs/src/main/sphinx/functions/datetime.rst

 Interval functions
 ------------------

-The functions in this section support the following interval units:
+The functions in this section support the following case-insensitive interval units:

 ================= ==================
 Unit              Description